 We are currently working with women in two subsistence farming villages in rural Kenya.
 One is a Maasai village in Transmara District and the other is a Kikuyu area in Central District.

-We are working with the local women and girls as well as organizations in their communities, empowering women by teaching them basic sewing and business skills and providing girls with opportunity to bead bracelets and make other products as a way to pay for school-fees and school-related expenses.
-The products that our participants create (Enkiteng Bags, Enkisoma Bracelets and Githomo Gifts) are then sold by Seeds to Sew domestically.
+We are working with the local women and girls as well as organizations in their communities, empowering women by teaching them basic sewing and business skills and providing them with opportunity to bead bracelets and make other products as a way to pay for school-fees and school-related expenses for girls in their community who would otherwise be unable to attend school.
+The products that our participants create (Enkiteng Bags, Enkisoma Bracelets and Githomo Crafts) are then sold by Seeds to Sew domestically.
 All proceeds are returned to the women and girls in the programs so that they can pay for school fees, medical care, and feed their families.

 We are committed to developing programs that increase access to education and create new economic opportunities for women and girls in disadvantaged, poverty-stricken areas.
 The data that does exist concerning investments in women and girls show that by improving women and girls’ access to education and economic opportunities, positive, lasting change results.